njayp/ophis/README.md

     return tools.FromRootCmd(f.rootCmd)
 }

-// New generates a new instance of the root cmd, and uses a strings.
+// New generates a new instance of the root cmd, and uses a strings.Builder
-// Builder to gather the output of the cmd. func (f *CommandFactory) New() (*cobra.Command, bridge.CommandExecFunc) {
+// to gather the output of the cmd. func (f *CommandFactory) New() (*cobra.Command, bridge.CommandExecFunc) {
     var output strings.Builder
     // your func that generates a new root cmd